 First, let’s have a look at her TED talk, which is only six minutes long:

 In general, I think being encouraging and optimistic about language learning is good, even if some difficult and depressing facts are ignored or brushed over.
 This is especially true for Chinese, which has earned a reputation for being impossible to learn, which is evidently not true.
 Even though I think the claim that learning to read Chinese is easy while learning to speak is hard, is exactly opposite to most people’s experience, I’m not going to dwell on speaking Chinese now.

 Instead, I want to address an issue which is common in lots of product introductions and advertisements (not just the above TED talk), namely that of numbers relating to reading ability in Chinese.
 The claims are different in different sources, but these are from ShaoLan’s talk:

 - 1000 characters will make you literate

 - 200 characters to read menus, basic web pages and newspaper headlines

 I’ll address these one by one.
 In some cases, there are no exact answers, but I’ll try to provide different points of view here, as well as my own opinion.

 Chinese has a bazillion characters

 For some reason, it’s quite popular to first scare students and say that there are 20000 or 50000 characters, making Chinese sound impossible.
 Most Chinese scholars certainly don’t know 20000 characters.
 That’s a ridiculously high number and the only ones who will stand a chance of reaching that are people who spends serious time focusing only on learning as many characters as possible.
-Divide the number by three and you get closer to the number of characters educated Chinese people actually know.
+Divide the number by three and you get closer to the number of characters university educated Chinese people actually might recognise..